-September is the last hurrah for the London and UK summer festival season, but before the summer ends there’s time for a few more big events: Bestival hits the Isle of Wight and London welcomes OnBlackheath.
-Check out what else September 2016 has to offer with our comprehensive festival calendar.
+September is the last hurrah for the London and UK summer festival season, but before the summer ends there’s time for a few more big events: Bestival and End of The Road hit Dorset while Wales welcomes End of the Road.
+Check out what else September 2017 has to offer with our comprehensive festival calendar.

 RECOMMENDED: More UK and London music festivals